-This item is designed to support the development of democracy, of the constitutional state and of civil society in the countries covered by the MEDA programme.
+This heading is designed to support the development of democracy, of the constitutional state and of civil society in the countries covered by the MEDA programme.

-This item is intended to help improve the functioning of the UN International War Crimes Tribunal for the former Yugoslavia and the International Criminal Tribunal for Rwanda by funding operating expenditure incurred in gathering evidence (missions, investigations, travel by witnesses, exhumations, etc.) and preparations for the setting-up of an international criminal court.
+This heading is intended to help improve the functioning of the UN International War Crimes Tribunal for the former Yugoslavia and the International Criminal Tribunal for Rwanda by funding operating expenditure incurred in gathering evidence (missions, investigations, travel by witnesses, exhumations, etc.) and preparations for the setting-up of an international criminal court a Standing International Criminal Tribunal.